Architectural Practice Examination

 The APE comprises 3 parts:

-- Part 1: Logbook and statement of practical experience
+• Part 1: Logbook and Statement of Practical Experience

-- Part 2: National Examination Paper
+• Part 2: National Examination Paper

-- Part 3: Examination by interview
+• Part 3: Examination by interview

 You must complete the 3 parts in order.
 You can complete parts 1 and 2 in any state, but you must complete both parts in the same state.
-Part 3 can be completed in a different state than part 1 and 2.
+Part 3 can be completed in a different state than parts 1 and 2.

 Candidates can only apply within one jurisdiction per APE session.
 If a candidate is found to have applied in multiple jurisdictions, they will not be able to sit the APE in any jurisdiction for that APE session.